-The most common consequences of a marriage out of community of property are as follows:
+The most common benefits of a marriage out of community of property are as follows:

-- The parties will not be held liable for the debts of a spouse that such spouse may have incurred prior to the marriage;
+- The parties will not be held liable for the debts of a spouse that such spouse may have incurred before the marriage;

-- Assets may be protected, particularly if one of the spouses has a business in his or her own name.
-The parties may decide to register assets such as their residential property in the name of only one spouse, being the spouse with the lowest risk profile.
-The assets of each spouse will also be safe in the event that the other spouse is sequestrated;
+- Assets may be protected, particularly if one of the spouses has a business in their own name.
+The parties may decide to register assets such as their residential property in the name of only one spouse, the spouse with the lowest risk profile.
+The assets of each spouse will also be safe if their spouse is sequestrated.

-- One or both spouses may have assets prior to the marriage that they want to exclude from the joint estate;
+- One or both spouses may have assets prior to marriage that they want to exclude from the joint estate.

-- Each spouse retains control over his or her assets, builds his or her own estate and is responsible for his or her own debts.
+- Each spouse retains control over his or her assets.